isabella232/asset-compute.en/help/home.md

 # About Asset Compute Service

-Asset Compute Service is a cloud-native, scalable, lightweight, and extensible platform service to process assets.
-Also, it provides design and framework for developers to create custom asset workers that extend the default asset processing service to address their use cases.
+Asset Compute Service is a scalable and extensible service of Adobe Experience Cloud to process digital assets.
+It can transform image, video, document and other file formats into different renditions including thumbnails, extracted text & metadata, archives and more.
+Developers can plugin custom workers to address custom use cases, built using [Project Firefly](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html) and running in serverless [Adobe I/O Runtime](https://www.adobe.io/apis/experienceplatform/runtime.html).

 This docset covers all [!DNL Asset Compute Service] topics such as how to develop, manage, deploy, and troubleshoot your custom code.
 To know what [!DNL Asset Compute Service] offering is, see this [introduction](introduction.md).
 Check out [what the service can do for you](introduction.md#possible-use-cases-benefits).